carrasquel/flask-taskx/docs/index.rst

 database configuration value which is the **SQLALCHEMY_DATABASE_URI** setting.
 Once a task worker have started, the queue is defined in this same database as a custom table to save and manage the state of each task.

-You can specify a message broker as a queue engine and also task manager.

 Running **Flask-TaskX** from CLI
 --------------------------------